CSI-Carlos-Cobian/CSI-Python-2021/README.md

 * Understand Git version control and branching.
 * Be able to understand the core aspects and syntax of a programming language.
 * Be able to read and write algorithms using Python.
-* Be able to iterate through multidimensional arrays.
+* Understand Nesting and be able to iterate through multidimensional arrays.
-* Understand nesting.

 ## Tools